-Some users have further stated that this issue started after updating to iOS 10.
+Some users have further stated that this issue started after updating to the latest iOS version.

 Hidden networks will not show up in the list of wireless networks displayed in the Wi-Fi settings on your device because they do not broadcast their network IDs (SSDI).
 To connect to a hidden Wi-Fi network, you’ll need to know the following:

 - The exact name of the network (or SSID,service set identifier)

 - Security type (WEP, WPA, WPA2, etc), also note that this does not mean your network is secure, if not, tap none; and